-Skill Yes No Comment Establishes Rapport Greets clients in a friendly way, demonstrating interest and concern Assures privacy and confidentiality Asks for permission prior to including others in session Assesses Woman's Needs Asks open-ended questions about woman's circumstances and needs Without judgment, explores factors that led to the need for an abortion If she was using contraception, assesses reasons for failure of method Explains Human Reproduction (if necessary) Determines Desire to Delay or Prevent Pregnancy Explores woman's current desire to delay or prevent pregnancy Provides information on the health benefits of child spacing Assesses Woman's Individual Situation Assesses woman's clinical and personal situation Discusses potential barriers to successful use of contraception and ways to resolve them Explains Characteristics of Available and Effective Methods Discusses any contraindications and methods for which she is medically eligible Offers a full range of methods available at the facility and where the woman will seek re-supply Discusses when contraceptives can be provided in relation to her uterine evacuation method and process
+Skill Yes No Comments Establishes Rapport Greets clients in a friendly way, demonstrating interest and concern Assures privacy and confidentiality Asks for permission prior to including others in session Assesses Woman's Needs Asks open-ended questions about woman's circumstances and needs Without judgment, explores factors that led to the need for an abortion If she was using contraception, assesses reasons for failure of method Explains Human Reproduction (if necessary) Determines Desire to Delay or Prevent Pregnancy Explores woman's current desire to delay or prevent pregnancy Provides information on the health benefits of child spacing Assesses Woman's Individual Situation Assesses woman's clinical and personal situation Discusses potential barriers to successful use of contraception and ways to resolve them Explains Characteristics of Available and Effective Methods Discusses any contraindications and methods for which she is medically eligible Offers a full range of methods available at the facility and where the woman will seek re-supply Discusses when contraceptives can be provided in relation to her uterine evacuation method and process Explains, in order from most to least effective, her eligible methods' effectiveness, characteristics, use and side effects

-^{5.} Ipas.
+^{12.} Ipas.
 "Contraceptive Counseling Skills Checklist."
 In Woman-Centered, Comprehensive Abortion Care Trainer's Manual, Second Edition, 143-45.
-Chapel Hill, NC, 2014. www.ipas.org/resource/woman-centered-comprehensive-abortion-care-trainers-manual-second-edition.
+Chapel Hill, NC, 2014.

-Skill Yes No Comment Explains, in order from most to least effective, her eligible methods' effectiveness, characteristics, use and side effects If she will need re-supplies, explains where she can access them Shows actual methods and uses educational tools, pamphlets, pictures or anatomical models Helps the Woman Choose Her Method Supports the woman in selecting the most effective method for her situation Ensures informed choice of method Ensures Understanding of Chosen Methods Ensures woman fully understands the method she has chosen Helps her plan for continued use, ensuring she knows where and when to resupply or change her method if necessary Provides chosen method or interim method if chosen method is not available Provides EC and instructions for use as a back-up method, if available Refers to Other Resources As Needed Manages special needs Has resource lists available to make referrals If unable to offer specialized counseling or services or meet woman's needs, makes referrals to appropriate services
+Skill Yes No Comments If she will need re-supplies, explains where she can access them Shows actual methods and uses educational tools, pamphlets, pictures or anatomical models Helps the Woman Choose Her Method Supports the woman in selecting the most effective method for her situation Ensures informed choice of method Ensures Understanding of Chosen Methods Ensures woman fully understands the method she has chosen Helps her plan for continued use, ensuring she knows where and when to resupply or change her method if necessary Provides chosen method or interim method if chosen method is not available Provides EC and instructions for use as a back-up method, if available Refers to Other Resources As Needed Manages special needs Has resource lists available to make referrals If unable to offer specialized counseling or services or meet woman's needs, makes referrals to appropriate services NOTES: Ensures Understanding of Chosen Methods Ensures woman fully understands the method she has chosen Helps her plan for continued use, ensuring she knows where and when to resupply or change her method if necessary Provides chosen method or interim method if chosen method is not available Provides EC and instructions for use as a back-up method, if available Refers to Other Resources As Needed Manages special needs Has resource lists available to make referrals If unable to offer specialized counseling or services or meet woman's needs, makes referrals to appropriate services

-SPECIAL CONTRACEPTIVE COUNSELING CONSIDERATIONS6
+SPECIAL CONTRACEPTIVE COUNSELING CONSIDERATIONS 13